Arrivederci6/HAKATON-IR15/README.md

 Hi there!
-To play our game you should open an application named "Hakaton_Test".
+To play our game you should open an application named "Vakarchuk`s Kidnapping".
 (Right archive is located in "Main" branch.